500+ Words Indian Constitution Essay for Students and Children in English

 Constitution of India Essay

 On 26th January 1950, the Constitution of India came into effect.
 That’s why 26th January is celebrated as Republic Day in India.

 How Was the Constitution of India Formed?

-The representatives of Indian people framed the Indian Constitution after a long period of debates and discussions.
+The representatives of the Indian people framed the Indian Constitution after a long period of debates and discussions.
 It is the most detailed Constitution in the world.
 No other Constitution has gone into such minute details as the Indian Constitution.

 The Constitution of India was framed by a Constituent Assembly which was established in 1946.
 Dr Rajendra Prasad was elected President of the Constituent Assembly.
 A Drafting Committee was appointed to draft the Constitution and Dr B.R.
 Ambedkar was appointed as the Chairman.
-The making of the Constitution took a total 166 days, which was spread over a period of 2 years, 11 months and 18 days.
-Some of the salient features of the British, Irish, Swiss, French, Canadian and the American Constitutions were incorporated while designing the Indian Constitution.
+The making of the Constitution took a total of 166 days, which was spread over a period of 2 years, 11 months and 18 days.
+Some of the salient features of the British, Irish, Swiss, French, Canadian and American Constitutions were incorporated while designing the Indian Constitution.